bf4648/alarm-clock/README.md

-# Steps to getting started with the Alarm Clock Project
+# Steps to getting started

 ## Set up your Cronjob